MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/teams-meetings.md

 # Teams Meetings

-Teams meetings can be created using the Atto Editor in Calendar, Assignments, Forum posts, or wherever Atto Editor is available.
+Teams meetings can be created using the Atto editor in calendar, assignments, forum posts, or wherever Atto editor is available.
+After the plugin is installed, teachers and students can create an audio or video meeting from Moodle.
+It require Microsoft 365 account and Moodle permissions to create meetings.

+>[!NOTE]
+>Teams meetings don't appear on Outlook or Teams calenders, however, individual student names can be added to the invite for the same.

 :::image type="content" source="../../assets/images/MoodleInstructions/teams meeting.png" alt-text="signin to teams meeting":::

-* After the plugin is installed, educators and students can create an audio or video meeting from Moodle.

-* Requires Microsoft 365 account and Moodle permissions to create meetings.

-## Limitation
+## See also

-Teams meetings do not appear on Outlook/Teams calenders, however, individual student names can be added to the invite for this purpose.

-For more information on documentation, installation instructions, and support, see:
 [Moodle plugins directory: Teams Meeting](https://moodle.org/plugins/atto_teamsmeeting)

 ## Next step